 We can only guarantee your place in the course if the course fees have been paid before the start of the course, or if your payment guarantee is valid.
 Incorrect or incomplete registration forms will not be processed.
 It is not possible to reserve a place.Registered persons are allocated a place in the course in the order of registration.
 Courses may be cancelled if an insufficient number of participants sign up.

 If your course does not appear on the registration website, it is either not yet open for registration (check the annual timetable) or the course has already been fully booked.
 If your preferred course is indeed full, you can register for the waiting list via the link on the course page.
 The Language Centre secretaries will then contact you if a place becomes available or if an extra timeslot is added.

-Once you have successfully registered via the website, you will receive a confirmation by email within 2 working days.
+Once you have successfully registered via the website, you will receive a confirmation by email.

 Some courses fill up quickly.
 It is therefore a good idea to register as early as possible.
 The opening dates of registration periods are announced in our newsletter.
 Many courses are offered at several different times and locations, and you may find that there is still a place available in another timeslot.
 If your preferred course is indeed full, you can register for the waiting list via the link on the course page.
 The Language Centre secretaries will then contact you if a place becomes available or if an extra timeslot is added.

 The annual timetable can be found on the Language Centre website.
 More detailed timetables for each period (spring, summer, autumn) will be published on the Language Centre website before the start of the period in question.
 If you would like to be the first to hear about the new timetables, feel free to subscribe to the Language Centre newsletter.

 If the maximum number of registrations for your preferred course has been reached, you will be placed on the waiting list.

 - If the course of your choice has multiple timeslots available, you can register for another day/time